UERJ-LIVIA/AI_Helen/README.md

 ###### Execution

-Initially, check if there is a GPU available for code execution, if there is, select it.
+To use the pysr_utils, check first if there is a GPU available for code execution, if there is, select it.
 With the GPU, the execution will be more efficient.

 Then, download *'example1.txt'*, this file is available on Silviu Marian Udrescu's GitHub.